-- The same situation would mean that the broker on the buyer side would get $5500.
+- The same situation would mean that the broker on the buyer side would get $5,500.

 - Tiered split structures offer lower splits until a certain dollar amount in commissions is reached, then the split to the agent increases, sometimes jumping to 100% immediately.

-As independent contractors in the commissioned sales business model, the agent handles their own accounting and business, though the brokerage may pay to advertise agent listings or split ad costs depending on the independent contractor agreement with the agent.
+As independent contractors in the commissioned sales business model, agents handle their own accounting and business, though the brokerage may pay to advertise agent listings or split advertising costs depending on the independent contractor agreement with the agent.
 It's a business model that makes it relatively inexpensive for a brokerage to take on newly licensed agents, letting them make or break in the business with little cost to the broker.

 These compensation models tend to help the real estate professional to develop a more consumer-focused service attitude, as there is less pressure to get a deal and commission to keep the home bills paid.
 Of course, the broker needs deep enough pockets to pay salaries through slower business periods.
 And there will be more pressure from the broker to get deals into the pipeline, as money is going out every month for a salary.